dotnet/csharplang/proposals/extensions-an-evolution-of-extension-methods.md

 ```

 Like an instance extension method's receiver parameter, it is necessary to state the target type of the static
 extension method before the method name[^8].
 This allows the declaration syntax to align with the calling syntax.
-In
+A
-order to allow an  A downside is that the type must be restated even if an optional _for-clause_ is defined, but this
+downside is that the type must be restated even if an optional _for-clause_ is defined, but this seems a small price to
-seems a small price to allow regular static members alongside static extension methods.
+allow regular static members alongside static extension methods.

 ### Extension Properties